 - Mark Twain House and Museum in Hartford: Learn about one of America’s most famous authors with guided tours of the place Mark Twain called home for almost two decades.
 Special events and writing programs are also available.

-- Dinosaur State Park in Rocky Hill: Learn about the species that roamed the earth over 200 million years ago at the largest dinosaur track sites in North America.
+- Dinosaur State Park in Rocky Hill: Learn about the species that roamed the earth over 200 million years ago at one of the largest dinosaur track sites in North America.
 Complete with various exhibits and a large geodesic dome, this is the perfect field trip to learn about fossils, geology, and extinct species.

 - Connecticut Science Center in Hartford: Students can discover many different STEM-related topics with hands-on exhibits and interactive activities, including Forces in Motion, Butterfly Encounter, Engineering Lab, and so much more.